Bilguun1015/Labs-17-Research-Notes/StakeHolderNotes.md

 Questions: enrolled student

-- If the student is enrolled already and if the parents don't know their student id, find student id -->  go to student table find by firstname and then by family name to locate the student id
+- If the student is enrolled already and if the parents don't know the student id, find student id -->  go to student table find by firstname and then by family name to locate the student id
 - go to student enrollment form with the student id -- which shows the courses the student has taken, shows pass/dropped/confirmed/no exam(right at the end of a section didnt show up for the exam)/failed/transferredOut(same level different day)/cancelEnrollment(before the class started changed their mind)/noShow/unconfirmed(before putting the student into the group)
 - go to course information(query) shows the courses -> with the id of the course add the student into the course with parents acceptance, in excel shows the detail info on the course, how many students/inspection/teacher/level/startdate/enddate/roomnumber/
 - excel  also autopopulates the attendance sheet - teachers will be filling the attendance by hand on a printed form